$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies

+We get from this, focusing on the bottom path of the complex above, the following complex.

-The differentials will change as usual using Gauss elimination, see e.g. Lemma 3.2 in~\cite{bn3}, to
+The differentials will change as usual using Gauss elimination, see e.g. \cite[Lemma 3.2]{bn3}, to

-Now comes the clue: The top line is part of the null-homotopic complex defined in Theorem 7 in~\cite{sto1} (or a variant of it by exchanging $E$'s to $F$'s and indices) for $a=2,b=1$.
+The top line is part of the null-homotopic complex defined in Theorem 7 in \cite{sto1} (or a variant of it by exchanging $E$ to $F$ and indices) for $a=2,b=1$.
 We note that, due to weight reasons, most terms of Sto\v{s}i\'{c}'s complex will be zero.
-On the other hand, the bottom line is part of the null-homotopic complex defined in Theorem 6 in~\cite{sto1} (again slightly re-arranged).
-As explained in~\cite{bn3}, the complex will collapse and the starting complex is homotopic to the trivial complex which shows the invariance under the second Reidemeister move. \end{rem}
+On the other hand, the bottom line is part of the null-homotopic complex defined in \cite[Theorem 6]{sto1} (again slightly rearranged).
+As explained in \cite{bn3}, the complex will collapse and the starting complex is homotopic to the trivial complex which shows the invariance under the second Reidemeister move. \end{rem}